- Elegant interior

 2018 Mercedes-Benz SL Class

 Without official safety data, the SL-Class doesn’t get a score from us.
 But please don’t ruin that pretty exterior all by yourself.

 Federal and independent testers probably won’t ruin a 2018 Mercedes-Benz SL-Class anytime soon and that’s common sense we can get behind.
 They’re too expensive and sold in small quantities—and too pretty.

 We’re withholding our safety score in the hopes that owners don’t test the Merc’s meddle on their own.
 (Read more about how we rate cars.)

 All SL roadsters come standard with front airbags, side airbags that extend to protect the head and thorax, knee airbags, and pop-up roll bars that activate in a rollover accident.

-Anti-lock brakes, stability and traction control also are standard, as are active headrests, wet-arm wiper blades, active headlamps, LED daytime running lights, and Attention Assist, which monitors the driver for drowsiness and lights up a coffee-cup icon on the dash when it's time for a caffeine break.
+Anti-lock brakes, stability and traction control also are standard, as are active headrests, wet-arm wiper blades, active headlights, LED daytime running lights, and Attention Assist, which monitors the driver for drowsiness and lights up a coffee-cup icon on the dash when it's time for a break.